charlie-wong/coding-style/c/Formatting.rst

         do_another();
     }

-Adding short comment to closing braces properly may help when you are reading code because you don't have to find the begin brace to know what is going on especially for *big* and *long* code.
+Adding short comment to closing braces properly may be helpful when you are reading code chunks, because you don't have to find the begin brace to know what is going on especially for *big* and *long* code blocks.

 .. tip::